Icinga/icinga-doc/markdown/de/sample-cgi.md

 # DEFAULT USER
 # Setting this variable will define a default user name that can
-# access pages without authentication.
-This allows people within a
 # secure domain (i.e., behind a firewall) to see the current status
-# without authenticating.
-You may want to use this to avoid basic
 # authentication if you are not using a secure server since basic
 # authentication transmits passwords in the clear.
 #
-# Important:  Do not define a default username unless you are
 # running a secure web server and are sure that everyone who has
-# access to the CGIs has been authenticated in some manner!
-If you
 # define this variable, anyone who has not authenticated to the web
 # server will inherit all rights you assign to this user!